Mark McEwen: Career

 McEwen continued his radio career in New York City, working at WAPP during 1983 (partnered on-air with E.J.
 Crummey) and at WNEW-FM during 1984-86 (partnered on-air with Richard Neer).

 McEwen worked for CBS starting in 1987 with The Morning Program and later CBS This Morning, which replaced the former program.
 In addition to doing the weather, he was the entertainment reporter as well.
 McEwen covered 16 Oscars, Grammys, Golden Globes and Country Music Association awards shows.
 He was awarded the CMA Media Achievement Award in 1992 and was named one of the country's "Ten Most Trusted TV News Personalities" in a TV Guide survey in February 1995.
 From 1996 to 1998, McEwen made two guest appearances on Space Ghost Coast to Coast, the first was just a snippet of his interview that would be expanded upon his second appearance.
 He contributed to the network's coverage of the 1992 Winter Olympics in Albertville, France, and the 1994 Winter Olympics in Lillehammer, Norway, and co-hosted (with Jane Robelot) daytime coverage of the 1998 Winter Olympics in Nagano, Japan, where he also ran with the Olympic Torch.
 McEwen was a correspondent on 48 Hours.
 He then performed a number of on-air roles for The Early Show on CBS from 1999 to 2002.
 He anchored the broadcast for two years.
-McEwen has interviewed five presidents: Bill Clinton, George Herbert Walker Bush, Jimmy Carter, Gerald Ford and Richard Nixon.
+McEwen has interviewed five presidents: Bill Clinton, George H. W. Bush, Jimmy Carter, Gerald Ford and Richard Nixon.
 McEwen left CBS in October 2002 as The Early Show was completely revamped.